declare-lab/WikiDes/README.md

 {"wikidata_id": "Q6899359", "label": "Moneysupermarket.com", "source": "Moneysupermarket.com Group PLC is a British price comparison website-based business specialising in financial services.
 The website enables consumers to compare prices on a range of products, including energy car insurance, home insurance, travel insurance, mortgages, credit cards and loans.
 The company's 2016 advert was one of the four that received the most complaints from the public in that year.
 Moneysupermarket is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.", "target": "British price comparison website-based business", "baseline_candidates": ["public limited company"]}

 ```

+## Phrase 2.
+Candidate ranking
+Similar to Phase 1, there are 2 groups of datasets by 2 ways of data splitting, different topic splitting and random topic splitting.
+The data distribution is training set ~ 75% (6000 samples), validation set ~ 12.5% (1000 samples), and test set ~ 12.5% (1000 samples).

 ### A detail sample of Phase 2